Sex work: Commodified intimacy

 In clients' encounters with prostitutes or exotic dancers (and potentially other sex workers as well), many seek more than sexual satisfaction.
 They often seek, via their interactions with sex workers, an affirmation of their masculinity, which they may feel is lacking in other aspects of their lives.
 This affirmation comes in the form of (a simulation of) affection and sexual desire, and "smooth, intimate, affective space, wherein the way that time is managed is governed only by mutual desire and enjoyment."
 Partly because they are engaged in work during these interactions, prostitutes' experience and interpretation of time tends to be structured instead by desires to maximize income, avoid boredom, and/or avoid detriment to self-esteem.

 For sex workers, commodified intimacy provides different benefits.
 In Brazil, sex workers prioritize foreign men over local men in terms of forming intimate relationships with sex workers.
 This is a result of local men regarding sex workers as having no worth beyond their occupation.
 In contrast, foreign men are often accompanied by wealth and status, which are factors that can help a sex worker become independent.
 Hence sex workers in Brazil are more likely to seek out "ambiguous entanglements" with the foreign men they provide services for, rather than the local men.

 Gender differences

 Interviews with men and women escorts illuminate gender differences in these escorts' experiences.
 On average, women escorts charged much more than men.
 Compared to traditional women escorts, women in niche markets charged lower rates.
 However, this disparity in rates did not exist for men escorts.
 Men escorts reported widespread acceptance in the gay community; they were much more likely than women to disclose their occupation.
 This community acceptance is fairly unusual to the gay community and not the experience of many women sex workers.
-Also, heterosexual men prostitutes are much more likely than heterosexual women prostitutes to entertain same-gender clients out of necessity, because the vast majority of clients are men.
+Also, heterosexual men prostitutes are much more likely than heterosexual women prostitutes to entertain same-sex clients out of necessity, because the vast majority of clients are men.
 In general, there is a greater social expectation for women to engage in emotional labor than there is for men; there are also greater consequences if they do not.